 Suspended nearly a mile high above sea level, the 500-foot long bridge was designed by TA Landscape Architecture in Ho Chi Minh City.
 Said one of its principal designer Vu Viet Anh, the Instagramable scene intends to look like “giant hands of Gods, pulling a strip of gold out of the land.”

 High into the sky, giant hands, instruments for coping.
-See more in the video below.
+See more about Vietnam’s Magical Golden Bridge in the video below.

 Images via Nguyen Huy Kham / Reuters